Viral eukaryogenesis: Phage nucleus and viroplasm

+Central dogma proteins

+Phylogenetic analysis determined that the presence of certain eukaryotic proteins in nucleocytoviricota – particularly, ones responsible for DNA replication and repair, mRNA transcription, and mRNA capping – may have preceded the evolution of the last eukaryotic common ancestor, suggesting the evolution of these proteins in eukaryotes and nucleocytoviruses may have been a result of horizontal gene transfer between ancient nucleocytoviruses and proto-eukaryotes or Asgard archaea.
+The eukaryotic DNA polymerase Pol δ, for example, was found to be phylogenetically nested within the clade of nucleocytovirus, mirusvirus, and herpesvirus DNA polymerases, with medusavirus polymerases being the closest relative to the Pol δ clade; Pol α and Pol ε, on the other hand, are more closely related to archaeal PolB DNA polymerases, with Pol ε being derived from Asgard Pol ε.
+Similarly, the phylogenetic study suggests that eukaryotic and viral RNA polymerases (RNAPs) are deeply related – with RNAP I and RNAP III being basally branching to this viral/eukaryotic RNAP II clade, and are themselves being derived from or are closely related to archaeal RNA polymerases.
+The evolution of these proteins may have been rapid, and may have resulted from interactions between these viruses and proto-eukaryotes.

+Further, many classes of NCLDVs such as mimiviruses have the apparatus to produce m7G capped mRNA and contain homologues of the eukaryotic cap-binding protein eIF4E.
+Those supporting viral eukaryogenesis also point to the lack of these features in archaea, and so believe that a sizable gap separates the archaeal groups most related to the eukaryotes and the eukaryotes themselves in terms of the nucleus.
+In light of these and other discoveries, Bell modified his original thesis to suggest that the viral ancestor of the nucleus was an NCLDV-like archaeal virus rather than a pox-like virus.

 Another piece of supporting evidence is that the m7G capping apparatus (involved in uncoupling of transcription from translation) is present in both Eukarya and Mimiviridae but not in Lokiarchaeota that are considered the nearest archaeal relatives of Eukarya according to the Eocyte hypothesis (also supported by the phylogenetic analysis of the m7G capping pathway).

 Implications

 Several precepts in the theory are possible.
 For instance, a helical virus with a bilipid envelope bears a distinct resemblance to a highly simplified cellular nucleus (i.e., a DNA chromosome encapsulated within a lipid membrane).
 In theory, a large DNA virus could take control of a bacterial or archaeal cell.
 Instead of replicating and destroying the host cell, it would remain within the cell, thus overcoming the tradeoff dilemma typically faced by viruses.
 With the virus in control of the host cell's molecular machinery, it would effectively become a functional nucleus.
 Through the processes of mitosis and cytokinesis, the virus would thus recruit the entire cell as a symbiont—a new way to survive and proliferate.